stsnel/high-denomination-euro-notes/README.md

 ## Summary data

 The tables and plots show the Eurobilltracker denomination data by country over the past (roughly) 20 years.
 Only countries with more than 6000 notes entered (on average, roughly 300 per year) have been included.
+Data for countries inside and outside the eurozone is listed in separate tables and plots.

 |Country|5 euro|10 euro|20 euro|50 euro|100 euro|200 euro|500 euro|
 |-------|------|-------|-------|-------|--------|--------|--------|